Leaders in Residence

 Paul is an international trade advisor at the North and Western Lancashire Chamber of Commerce.
 His roles have included logistic movement of goods by air, sea and road modes, both export and import.

-Gabriela is a learning and development business partner at World Work Ltd where she is responsible for designing and developing tailor-made learning solutions for WorldWork's global clients.
+Gabriela is a learning solutions designer at World Work Ltd where she is responsible for consulting on, designing and developing tailor-made intercultural learning solutions for WorldWork's global clients.

 David is an award-winning musician and businessman who has spent his entire working life in the music, entertainment, technology, intellectual property, and retail industries.